 Post-baccalaureate Students - Students with diverse undergraduate degrees are encouraged to apply to the Graduate Program.
 Once a Post-baccalaureate student is admitted by the Department to the Graduate Program, the student is eligible to enroll in practicum courses.

-Graduation Requirements - Graduation requirements for the Program are based largely on requirements set forth by ASHA.
+Graduation Requirements - Graduation requirements for the program are based largely on requirements set forth by ASHA.
 ASHA requirements are based on professional practice trends and as such, are updated periodically.
 Although this does not happen frequently, if the ASHA requirements change, students must meet the new requirements in order to graduate.
 Additional graduation requirements are outlined below:

-Clinical Clock Hour Requirements - Department specifications are required to provide each student with experiences across various communication disorders and differences across the lifespan.
-The minimum number of required hours is outlined below: • 25 clock hours of supervised observation
+Clinical Clock Hour Requirements - Departmental specifications are required to provide each student clinical experience with person's exhibiting various communication disorders and differences across the lifespan.
+The minimum number of required hours is outlined here: